JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-14-dont-use-ai-for-audio-programming.md

 - Being an enabler: starting a project for you if you are completely stuck
 - Vibe-coding prototypes you throw away
 - Serving as a peer reviewer of your code
-- Setting up your development environment (for example, NeoVim config or PyCharm setup).
-[LINK]
+- Setting up your development environment (for example, [NeoVim config](https://github.com/JanWilczek/neovim-config.git) or PyCharm setup)
 - Writing simple scripts, e.g., in Python
 - Preliminary research, where you try to find research papers on a topic.
 That can be misleading though because of the possible bias in the training data and online resources (most scientific journals are behind paywalls)
 - Writing regression unit tests (**not** regular unit tests)